From data to reduced-order models via moment matching: Data informativity for higher-order moment matching

 \end{thm} \begin{pf} The assumption given in this theorem that the data are informative for moment matching of order $j$ at $\sigma$ for all $j$ with $0 \leq j<k$ satisfies the first condition of Definition~\ref{Def_informativityMk}.
 In addition, the data are informative for moment matching of order $k$ at $\sigma$ if there exists a unique $M_k$ such that $\Sigma_{U,Y} \subseteq \Sigma^k_{\sigma,M_k}$.
 The existence of such an $M_k$ is equivalent to the existence of $\xi$ such that

 due to Lemma~\ref{Lem_incl_Mk}.
 Clearly, this is equivalent to (\ref{conditionkthmoment}).

 Note that the right hand side of (\ref{Eqn_linxiMk_inproof}) does not play a role in determining the uniqueness of $M_k$.
 Since the data have been assumed to be informative for interpolation at $\sigma$, condition (\ref{condition3}) in Theorem~\ref{Thm_1} holds.
-This guarantees the uniqueness of $M_k$ since the matrix in the left hand side of (\ref{Eqn_linxiMk_inproof}) is the same to that of (\ref{Eqn_lin_0}). \end{pf}

-Analogous to Theorem~\ref{Thm_1}, this theorem provides conditions under which all systems explaining the data have the same higher-order moment at a given interpolation point.
+This guarantees the uniqueness of $M_k$ since the matrix in the left hand side of (\ref{Eqn_linxiMk_inproof}) is the same to that of (\ref{Eqn_lin_0}). \end{pf} Analogous to Theorem~\ref{Thm_1}, this theorem provides conditions under which all systems explaining the data have the same higher-order moment at a given interpolation point.

-The conjugacy relation between $0$-th moments at conjugate pairs of interpolation points can be extended for higher-order moments as well. \begin{prop} Let $k>0$.
+The conjugacy relation between $0$-th moments at conjugate pairs of interpolation points can be proven in a similar way to the proof of Proposition~\ref{propos_conj}. \begin{prop} Let $k>0$.
 The data $(U,Y)$ are informative for moment matching of order $k$ at $\sigma$ if and only if they are informative for moment matching of order $k$ at $\bar{\sigma}$.
-Moreover, if the $k$-th moment at $\sigma$ is $M_k$, then the $k$-th moment at $\bar{\sigma}$ is $\bar{M}_k$. \end{prop} \begin{pf} The proof is similar to that of Proposition~\ref{propos_conj}. \end{pf}
+Moreover, if the $k$-th moment at $\sigma$ is $M_k$, then the $k$-th moment at $\bar{\sigma}$ is $\bar{M}_k$. \end{prop}

-We illustrate the results of Theorem~\ref{thm_Mk} by means of an example. \begin{exmp} Consider the system and input-output data studied in Example~\ref{example1}.
-Let the interpolation point be $\sigma=0.5$.
-Then, we have
+We illustrate the results of Theorem~\ref{thm_Mk} by means of an example. { \begin{exmp} Consider the system and input-output data studied in Example~\ref{example1}.
+It can be checked that for $\sigma=1$, conditions \eqref{conditionkthmoment} holds for $k=1$.
+Hence, the data are informative for moment matching of order $1$ at $\sigma=1$.
+By solving linear equation (\ref{Eqn_linxiMk}) (for $k=1$), we obtain $M_1=-31.8437$. \end{exmp} }